Keith McHenry: Controversies

-In 2017, McHenry went on Kevin Barrett's podcast Truth Jihad to discuss the September 11 attacks as a false flag event.
+In 2017, McHenry went on Kevin Barrett's podcast Truth Jihad to discuss the September 11 attacks as a possible false flag event.

-In 2021, McHenry came out as an anti-covid vaccination activist, publishing an anti-vaccination post that said, in part, "...I first wrote a letter on this subject when I received an invitation to attend a meeting forming a new progressive alliance.
+In 2021, McHenry came out as an anti-COVID vaccination activist, publishing a post noting the left used to question authority but in 2020 they fell in line with that authoritarian state and military that saying, in part, "(...)
+I first wrote a letter on this subject when I received an invitation to attend a meeting forming a new progressive alliance.
 To participate you had to provide proof of a vaccination or a negative COVID test.
 I wrote to invite the progressive community to stand in solidarity with the working class by refusing to meet in facilities that demand proof of participation in the vaccine experiments."